mfuentesg/flagstruct/README.md

 1. Default values may be provided by appending ",default=value" to the struct tag
 2. Required values may be marked by appending ",required" to the struct tag
+3. Allowed values may be provided by appending ",allowed=option;option..." to the struct tag
-3. `flagstruct` will ignore every unexported struct field (including one that contains no `flag` tags at all)
+4. `flagstruct` will ignore every unexported struct field (including one that contains no `flag` tags at all)
-4. You can't use `default` and `required` in the same annotation
+5. You can't use `default` and `required` in the same annotation

 ## Getting started